Mary Wollstonecraft: Vindication of the Rights of Woman (1792)

 One of Wollstonecraft's most scathing critiques in the Rights of Woman is of false and excessive sensibility, particularly in women.
 She argues that women who succumb to sensibility are "blown about by every momentary gust of feeling" and because they are "the prey of their senses" they cannot think rationally.
-In fact, she claims, they do harm not only to themselves but to the entire civilisation: these are not women who can help refine a civilisation—a popular eighteenth-century idea—but women who will destroy it.
+In fact, she claims, they do harm not only to themselves but to the entire civilization: these are not women who can help refine a civilization—a popular eighteenth-century idea—but women who will destroy it.
 Wollstonecraft does not argue that reason and feeling should act independently of each other; rather, she believes that they should inform each other.

 In addition to her larger philosophical arguments, Wollstonecraft also lays out a specific educational plan.
 In the twelfth chapter of the Rights of Woman, "On National Education", she argues that all children should be sent to a "country day school" as well as given some education at home "to inspire a love of home and domestic pleasures."
 She also maintains that schooling should be co-educational, arguing that men and women, whose marriages are "the cement of society", should be "educated after the same model."

 Wollstonecraft addresses her text to the middle-class, which she describes as the "most natural state", and in many ways the Rights of Woman is inflected by a bourgeois view of the world.
 It encourages modesty and industry in its readers and attacks the uselessness of the aristocracy.
 But Wollstonecraft is not necessarily a friend to the poor; for example, in her national plan for education, she suggests that, after the age of nine, the poor, except for those who are brilliant, should be separated from the rich and taught in another school.